A used 4WD can save you thousands, but there are some tricks of the trade you need to be aware of.

 If it’s possible to take an oil sample for analysis from engine, transmission and rear axles, do it.

 ‘Repos’ are high-risk, because maintenance is often overlooked when finances are tight.

 If you’re not sure of your mechanical aptitude to assess a used 4WD, take along someone with experience, preferably a mechanic.

 A walk-around will give useful early impressions, if you’re not dazzled by desirable brand, accessories and paint.

 Up front, pop the bonnet and inspect the engine bay.
 Beware mechanicals that have been glossed to look clean and shiny, because that varnish may hide perished rubbers, rusty fittings and filter housings that haven’t been opened for months.

-Check for cracked drive belts and white stains that suggest coolant leaks.
+Check for cracked drive belts and white or green stains that suggest coolant leaks.